 The perfect way to escape the heat is to trade in for your swimsuit and take a dip in a nice cool pool with a view.
-While some hotels in New York City restrict their pool access to guests, there are ones likeLe Parker Meridien that make their pools open to the public for a $100 day pass.
+While some hotels in New York City restrict their pool access to guests, there are ones like Le Parker Meridien that make their pools open to the public for a $100 day pass.

 Picnic At Central Park

-Another one of my favorite activities every time I visit the city is to go to the neighboring food hall of the Plaza Hotel, pick up a Luke’s Lobster, a slice of Lady M crepe cake and set up an impromptu picnic on the pristine green grass with epic views of the towering skyscrapers of 59th street.
+Another one of my favorite things to do in NYC in the summer every time I visit the city is to go to the neighboring food hall of the Plaza Hotel (location is now closed sadly), pick up a Luke’s Lobster, a slice of Lady M mille cake and set up an impromptu picnic on the pristine green grass with epic views of the towering skyscrapers of 59th Street.

 Chow Down at Smorgasburg

 With 75-100 vendors every week, this is your chance to stuff your face with delicious food that ranges from age-old classics to the most bizarre of combinations.
 It’s at Smorgasburg where creations like the ramen burger saw its claim to fame.

 Bring Out Your Inner Shakespeare

 Shakespeare In The Park is a free program run by the city every summer at the Delacorte Theater at Central Park.
 The schedule varies from year to year but there are typically two productions of Shakespeare plays a summer that start as early as May and go as late as August.

 The experience of watching a Shakespeare play in an open air theater just like it was intended to be watched can’t be beat.